 REAL CONVERSATIONS BETWEEN PEOPLE LIVING WITH HIV AND DOCTORS

 ViiV partnered with The Skin Deep, an Emmy Award-winning company known for creating content that fosters deep, meaningful conversations.
 Together, we brought people living with HIV, individuals seeking HIV prevention, and healthcare providers into honest dialogue to explore their relationships and challenge how they discuss HIV treatment and prevention.
-You can access them on Youtube and on our site too.
+You can access them on Youtube.

 Have a look at the real conversations from our partnership with The Skin Deep.